By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Requirement Code

-to be modified or deleted would be handled by entering the Title
+specifying a Requirement to be modified or deleted would be handled by entering the Title.
+However, we realised

 that that was a big deterrent in users staying on our application in the long run.
 The reason is because requirement